cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### Setup locally:
 ```
 cd server
-npm install
+npm ci
 ```

 ## To run the CLI

 - Configure AWS credentials with:
     ```
     aws configure
     ```
 - Specify the services and regions that the tool runs on in server/src/application/Config.json

 ### CLI Options
 1. You can run the tool interactively with the `-i` flag; CLI will ask for the options/parameters